 Identify how the character of Bella is feeling at different points in the story by completing the action and emotions task in your workbook.
+Use two or three synonyms, or a phrase, to describe the emotion.

 What happened in the text?
-How did the character feel? e.g. The carer came to read the chart scared
+How did Bella feel?

+e.g. The carer came to read the chart Scared

+The carer gave Bella some food

+People stared at Bella

+Jack sat and read to Bella